sujigunasekar/Mean-and-Variance/README.md

 ~~~

-# Results and Output :
+#Output :

 ![Screenshot from 2023-04-05 11-03-05](https://user-images.githubusercontent.com/119559822/229989783-2acb6972-eba3-4e00-af20-a53f21a5abb0.png)
+# Results:
+The mean and variance of arrivals of objects from feeder using probability distribution is verified